Cisco-Talos/clamav-documentation/src/manual/Installing/Packages.md

 > _Note_: openSUSE packages are maintained by Reinhard Max.

-### EPEL: AlmaLinux and Fedora
+### EPEL: AlmaLinux, RHEL, and Fedora

 EPEL creates ClamAV packages for Fedora (as well as EPEL-enabled AlmaLinux).
 For more information on EPEL, [visit their wiki](https://fedoraproject.org/wiki/EPEL).

-To enable EPEL for Fedora/AlmaLinux:
+To enable EPEL for AlmaLinux and RHEL:
 ```bash
 dnf install -y epel-release
 ```